 Other key areas for development include maintaining motivation through incentives and drawing on retrieval practice strategies to ensure the learning sticks.
 Another is applying the Bedrock approach to wider curriculum areas by identifying key vocabulary and following the six-step process to enable that vocabulary to stick.

-Dianne: We would also like to engage parents more [all student accounts have a free parent/guardian account linked to them, where parents can monitor their child’s Bedrock usage and progress even at an individual word level].
+Dianne: We would also like to engage parents more.
 I’d like to monitor the impact this has on pupil achievement.